fortunewalla/getdataproject/README.md

----
-title: "Untitled"
-author: "fwala"
-date: "Saturday, February 21, 2015"
-output: html_document
----
 ##Getting and cleaning data course project:

-**Objective:** To combine various data files from into one data set & create a reduced tidy data set.
+**Objective:** *To combine various data files from project directory into one data set & then create a reduced tidy data set.*

 As per Coursera Instructions Github repository should contain:

-1) `README.md` - describing how the script works and the code book describing the variables.
+1. `README.md` - describing how the script works and the code book describing the variables.
-2) `run_analysis.R` - should generate tidydata.txt
+2. `run_analysis.R` - should generate `tidydata.txt`
-3) `CodeBook.md` - Describing the variables you have created.
+3. `CodeBook.md` - Describing the variables you have created.
-4) `tidydata.txt` - The final tidy set contains average values of the sensor outputs.
+4. `tidydata.txt` - The final tidy set contains average values of the sensor outputs.

+###Please see `CodeBook.md` for codebook information.

 **Part 1.
 Download .ZIP file & Unzip data set.**